Browse our papers

 Explainable AI (XAI) Models Applied to Planning in Financial Markets

 Abstract: Regime changes planning in financial markets is well known to be hard to explain and interpret.
 Can an asset manager ex-plain clearly the intuition of his regime changes prediction on equity market ?
 To answer this question, we consider a gradi-ent boosting decision trees (GBDT) approach to plan regime changes on S&P 500 from a set of 150 technical, fundamen-tal and macroeconomic features.
 We report an improved ac-curacy of GBDT over other machine learning (ML) methods on the S&P 500 futures prices.
-We show that retaining fewer and carefully selected features provides improvements across all ML approaches.
-Shapley values have recently been intro-duced from game theory to the field of ML.
-This approach allows a robust identification of the most important variables planning stock market crises, and of a local explanation of the crisis probability at each date, through a consistent features attribution.
-We apply this methodology to analyse in detail the March 2020 financial meltdown, for which the model of-fered a timely out of sample prediction.
-This analysis unveils in particular the contrarian predictive role of the tech equity sector before and after the crash.
 Read more

 Adaptive learning for financial markets mixing model-based and model-free RL for volatility targeting